 Drainage Area Maps

-Copies of Drainage Area Maps can found and prints ordered at the County Public Works office Records Section where the Flood Control Division resides.
+Copies of Drainage Area Maps can found and prints ordered at the County Public Works Records Division office where the Flood Control Division also resides.
 For directions, click here.

 The Drainage Area Boundary Map shows the legally described area for the DA Parcels within that Boundary.
 These parcels are noted in the Assessors Parcel database so that the District which parcels are legally in the DA.